Blotter: Thousands of dollars in lumber taken from Newsome Road house - Salisbury Post

 • Walmart on Tuesday reported two larcenies in the 300 block of South Arlington Street.

-• Two guns in a small safe on Tuesday were taken out of the truck of a vehicle in the 300 block of South Link Avenue in Salisbury.
+• Two guns in a small safe on Tuesday were taken out of a vehicle in the 300 block of South Link Avenue in Salisbury.

 • A man on Tuesday reported a residential breaking and entering in the 600 block of Park Avenue.